arzamuhammad/cdp-public-cloud-odb-nifi/README.md

 # Provision Data Hub Clusters

-This tutorial requires that we provision 2 data hub clusters named:
+This workshop requires that we provision 2 data hub clusters named:

 flow-management, using cluster definition 7.x - Flow Management Light Duty for AWS